bfbachmann/blang/docs/README.md

 }
 ```

-Pointer arithmetic can be done simply be indexing the pointer like one would an array.
+Pointer arithmetic can be done simply by indexing the pointer like one would an array.

 ```
 fn main() {